![]() |

 These colors make my eyes hurt

-This feeling calls for everything that I am
+This feeling calls for everything that I am not

 I'm not that kind